parallelwindfarms/byteparsing/paper/paper.md

 ## Combinators

 <!-- This package is strongly based on Haskell's syntax and philosophy.
 But Python is obviously not Haskell.
 That is to say, there is no nice syntax for monadic actions.
 In order to solve this issue, we developed a similar grammar for Python.
 Below, we present a description of such a grammar. -->
-We already saw that we defined some primitive parsers.
-The next question is how can we combine them?
+The next question is, how can we combine our primitive parsers?
 We already listed the main combinators briefly, here we go into a little more detail.

 `choice(*p)`
 : Tries every parser `p` in sequence until one succeeds.
 If all fail, `choice` gathers all exceptions and composes an error message from that.